xiaojingx/learngit/readme.txt

-git has a mutable index called stages my boss still stupid git is a good software. creating a new branch is quick
+git has a mutable index called stages my boss still stupid git is a good software. creating a new branch is quick£¡